-- Articles are available in English, French, and Spanish, with recorded audio, and are presented at three Lexile® levels in English.
+- Articles are available in English, Spanish, French, Arabic, and Mandarin with recorded audio, and they are presented at three levels in English.
 Multimedia features are also available within each article.

 - Individual articles incorporate links to authentic multimedia resources and books within myON to further student understanding and exploration of topics.

-Which Lexile® level of myON News articles will my students see?
+Which level of myON News articles will my students see?

-Can I change the Lexile® level of the news for a teacher account?
+Can I change the level of the news for a teacher account?

+Teacher's see upper-level news articles.
 To change the level of news articles that show in the teacher's search, you will need to adjust the grade level in the teacher's user profile.
 To do this, on the teacher’s main page, click your name in the top right corner; then, click User Info.
-In the Experience Settings section of the User Information page, use the Grade Level drop-down to choose the appropriate grade; then, adjust the Lexile® Level slider to the appropriate level.
+In the Experience Settings section of the User Information page, use the Grade Level drop-down to choose the appropriate grade.
 Click Save.